I get asked the same question every day: “What’s the easiest way to make better coffee at home?” And I give the same answer is always the same...

 Carbon dioxide trapped within the coffee begins to seep out rapidly immediately after roasting.
 As the gas forces its way to the surface of the bean, it pushes some of the natural coffee oils with it.
 This results in two things:

-- The aromatic coffee oils become more easily evaporable now that they are closer to the surface of the beans, which means those aromas will fly away more quickly.
+- The aromatic coffee oils evaporate now that they are closer to the surface of the beans, which means those aromas will fly away more quickly.

-- The empty space that once contained the carbon dioxide is now free for oxygen to invade, causing the beans to enter a new stage of decay.
+- The empty space that once contained the carbon dioxide is now free for oxygen to invade, causing the beans to decay more quicklyl.

 Generally, roasted coffee is at peak freshness for only about two weeks.
 Well-packaged coffee can keep oxygen out of the beans while letting the CO2 out, but as soon as you open that bag, oxidation will begin.